obsidianmd/obsidian-help/en/Extending Obsidian/Community plugins.md

 ## Learn more

 Ready to build your own community plugin?
-Learn how to [[Build plugins]].
+Learn how to [Build a plugin](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin).